muftring/iu-statistics/final-exam/submission.md

 Multiple R-squared:  0.7007,	Adjusted R-squared:  0.6812
 F-statistic: 35.89 on 3 and 46 DF,  p-value: 4.15e-12
 ```

+With three explanatory variables, the adjusted $R^{2}$ value indicates that our model explains approximately 68.1% of the variation in the response variable: Life Expectancy.
+Our F-statistic of 35.89 indicates that the model as a whole significantly improves our predictive ability, and with P-value of 4.15e-12 we can conclude this is statistically significant at the 99% confidence interval.

+Of the three independent variables in the model, Murder is the most statistically significant; with an extremely small P-value of 1.91e-09 (0.00000000191) it is significant at >99% confidence interval.
+Murder has a negative association with Life Expectancy, where for every one-unit increase (per 100,000), Life Expectancy decreses by 0.2664 units (years) when controlling for other variables.

+Population (1000s of people) and High-School Graduation (percent) are less statistically significant, with P-values of 0.0199 and 0.0112 respectively they fall into the 95% confidence interval.
+Both have slight positive associations with Life Expectancy, where their single-unit increases incur only fractional increases in Life Expectancy.

 - **C)** *Estimate a new model with the same DV and set of IVs listed earlier, but add a new independent variable for the mean number of days with minimum temperature below freezing.
 Interpret the results of this model (same procedure as in part B).*